 “We continuously work toward our goal to connect all of our men and women in uniform and their families across North Carolina with meaningful employment opportunities,” said Kimberly Williams, executive director of NC4ME.

-The organization will hold 11 Hiring Events in 2019 including one at Fort Bragg in May and one in Jacksonville in June.
+The organization will hold eight Hiring Events in 2020 including one near Fort Bragg for military spouses in February and one near Camp Lejeune in August.
 Unlike a typical job fair, Hiring Events enable participants to interview for open jobs on the spot by pre-matching candidates with employers based on their skills and experience.
-These two-day events also feature breakout sessions on resume writing, effective interviewing, navigating the hiring process and enhancing a LinkedIn profile.

 “NC4ME Hiring Events connect employers with military candidates who have the technical and soft skills that businesses are recruiting for.
 At the same time, these events get candidates past the online application and train them how best to show employers the skills that they bring to the table,” Williams said.